 You will find tuition fees included on the summary page for each course.
-You will not usually need to pay the course fee up front as non-means tested tuition fee loans are available from Student Finance England.
+Home and EU students will not usually need to pay the course fee up front as non-means tested tuition fee loans are available from Student Finance England.

 All students are advised to check their eligibility for financial support with the relevant funding provider(s).

 To cover the costs of studying, eligible students can apply for:

 a maintenance loan to help with the cost of living (a higher rate is available to students in receipt of certain benefits)

 extra help if you have a disability or if you financially support children or adult dependants.

 MBBS students in an NHS-funded year of study can also apply for a reduced rate maintenance loan from Student Finance England.

 You will not have to pay back your student loans until after you leave the course and start earning £25,000 or more per year.
 Repayment is based on what you earn, not what you owe, and all outstanding debt will normally be written off after 30 years.
 Please visit Student Loan Repayment for further details.

 Students from lower income households who are undertaking their first undergraduate degree may also be eligible for our University bursary, the St George’s Opportunity Fund Grant.
 Please visit our Grants and Bursaries page for more details.